Last updated 3 days ago.

-There are five distinct letters look which look the same when you omit the dots.
+So, what are these five distinct letters look which look the same when you omit the dots?
 This is also known as Arabic skeleton script.

 Let’s try it.
 Can you read the following sentence without dots?